What is a Podcast: How They Work & How to Get Started (2022)

 We actually love consuming long form content.
 Mainstream media soundbites and propaganda pushed us to want to learn and consume content in a more natural way.

 Podcasts have emerged as a convenient way to consume content and entertainment in a passive fashion.
 They also humanize conversation and are considered an emerging form of ambient entertainment.

 You can always listen to them while doing something else.
 Whether in your car, at work, while cleaning your house, or before you go to bed, there is always time for this passive form of entertainment.

-In this guide to podcasting, we’ll cover what it is, how it works, the history of podcasting, and how you can get started and create your very own show.
+In this guide to podcasting, we’ll cover what it is, how it works, the history of podcasting, and how you can get started with creating your very own monetized podcast.